railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_layout.rst

 .. index::
    single: module; account_invoice_layout

 This enables you to lay out a more elaborate professional-looking quotation page.
-There's also the module :mod:`account_invoice_layout` which gives you the same functionality for invoice templates.
+There is also the module :mod:`account_invoice_layout` which gives you the same functionality for invoice templates.

 The two figures :ref:`fig-invlayfrm` and :ref:`fig-invlayprin` show an invoice template in Open ERP